 ~ Mr. MissBeingInHer

 And thanks for reaching out.
-While most guys think having a sex life made up exclusively oral sex sounds amazing, you know that’s the case.
+While most guys think having a sex life made up exclusively oral sex sounds amazing, you know that’s not the case.

 Sure, oral sex is great.